MacBook Pro Magic Keyboard with Touch Bar and Touch ID

 Volume buttons: Press or to decrease or increase the volume of sound from the built-in speakers or 3.5 mm headphone jack.

-Function (Fn) key: Each function button (on the top row) can also perform other functions—for example, the F11 button can hide all open windows and show the desktop.
-Hold down the Fn key while you press a function button to trigger the action associated with the button.
+Function (Fn) key: Each function button on the top row can also perform other functions—for example, the F11 button can hide all open windows and show the desktop.
+Press and hold the Fn key while you press a function button to trigger the action associated with the button.

 Learn about keyboard shortcuts.
 You can press key combinations to do things on your MacBook Pro that you’d normally do with a trackpad, mouse, or other device.
 For a list of commonly used shortcuts, see Keyboard shortcuts on your Mac.